supervisely/developer-portal/app-development/basics/labeling-tool-app.md

 ## Step 5.
 Using cache (optional)

-While working in the LabelingTool, we are waiting for the results of our actions in real-time.
+While working in the Labeling Tool, we are waiting for the results of our actions in real-time.
 So, we need to process the mask as fast as possible.
-That's why it's better to use a cache to avoid unnecessary API calls each time the function is triggered.
+That's why it's better to use a cache to avoid unnecessary API calls each time the function is triggered (e.g. for the same image or same project meta).
 In this tutorial, we will use a very simple caching just as a reference.
 In the real app, you can implement more advanced caching.
-So, we'll need to cache images (as NumPy arrays) and [Supervisely Project Meta](https://docs.supervisely.com/customization-and-integration/00_ann_format_navi/02_project_classes_and_tags) objects.
+So, we'll need to cache images (as NumPy arrays) and [Supervisely Project Meta](https://docs.supervisely.com/customization-and-integration/00_ann_format_navi/02_project_classes_and_tags)(list of classes and tags in the project) objects.

 ```python
 project_metas = {}